theresaanna/pinkresume/src/content/blog/food-stamps-viral-thread-sentiment-analysis-project.md

 | **Neutral** | 1.7% | **4.7%** | 0.0% | 1.0% | **Gradient Boosting** (+176% vs RoBERTa) |

 You can see I am beginning to extract metrics like accuracy, precision, recall and F1 score, which is what I'm missing data to do with DistilBERT.
 Oh well, this is a toy analysis anyway!
+I did some basic hyperparameter tuning and cleaned the comment data anew for this round.
 I also ran an emsemble method to see if the combination of RoBERTa and DistilBERT would get any closer, but really, I think RoBERTa is pretty close to reality.

 Having reviewed the inaccurately labeled comments, it's clear that where the algorithms are largely falling down are around sarcasm.
 While I hear tell of people working on this problem, I believe it is still just that - a work in progress.

 # What I Learned
 I learned that people really don't like the idea of people on food stamps buying soda with them!
 Honestly, the data wasn't the point so much as the process.
 I'm really pleased with what I got out of this first little project.
 It'll set me up well to embark on future projects.
+For example, I've learned how to be more structured and scientific about how I update my code.

 # What about you?
 Did I miss anything you're curious about?
 Have you done sentiment analysis on social media data?
 What did you find?